Maintaining Your SSD - Solid State Drive

 The memory of SSDs is a non-volatile memory, in other words, it’s able to retain data even without power.
 We can imagine the data stored in the NAND flash chips as an electric charge preserved in each cell.
 With that in mind, the question arises: how long is the lifespan of an SSD?

-Types of flash memory and the wear and tear of the memory cells
+Types of flash memory and memory cells

 It is known that the writing operations wear out the memory cells of an SSD, reducing its life.
 But will the memory chips wear out all in the same way?
 The answer to this question will enable us to discover more about the potential lifecycle of our SSD.